 TWO WEEKS IN CROATIA

 A follow up to my recent blog post and I’m certainly feeling even more inspired, full of wanderlust and gathering more ideas of new places to visit and explore!

-Whilst browsing through photographs of my trip to Europe a few years ago, I stumbled upon my visit to Croatia, which I had to share.
+Whilst browsing through photographs of my trip to Europe with Adam a few years ago, I stumbled upon our visit to Croatia, which I had to share.
 The whole country was full of the most beautiful national parks, crystal clear turquoise waters and historical castles, caves and monuments.

-It was then time to head to our final destination in Croatia for the last few days of our time there.
-On the way to Zadar, our final stop, we visited Plitvice National Park, which was probably my favourite place of the whole trip and the most beautiful place in Europe that I’ve seen to date - you must go (even googling the pictures you'll see what I mean)!
+It was then time to head to our final destination in Croatia, for the last few days of our time there.
+On the way to Zadar, our final stop in Croatia, we visited Plitvice National Park, which was probably my favourite place of the whole trip and the most beautiful place in Europe that I’ve seen to date - you must go (even googling the pictures you'll see what I mean)!

-Once in Zadar we stayed in another “Airbnb” (https://www.airbnb.co.uk/rooms/6938209) and during our trip, we visited the Illusion Museum, Maksimir Park, and ate our own body weight in (really good) pizz
+Once in Zadar we stayed at our final “Airbnb” (https://www.airbnb.co.uk/rooms/6938209) and during our trip, we visited the Illusion Museum, Maksimir Park, and ate our own body weight in (really good) pizza

-a before catching an eight-hour train to our next country… Hungary – Budapest.
+before catching an eight-hour train to our next country… Hungary – Budapest *see previous blog post.

 Croatia is definitely a must-see place, and extremely easy to explore, even on the tightest of budgets.
 I’m certainly going back to explore the beautiful national parks, eat even more pizza/ice cream and let the sun kiss my skin on the most heavenly of beaches.